SPRING IS HERE!!!

 Crystal Eterno Physical Therapy Aide & Certified Personal Trainer

 Want to work out with Crystal?
-She has teaches SilverSneakers and Silver & Fit approved classes on Tuesdays and Thursdays at Physio!
+She teaches SilverSneakers and Silver & Fit approved classes on Tuesdays and Thursdays at Physio!